Learn our story, from the beginning and into the future.

 I graduated from Batavia High School in 1991 and continued my education at SUNY Geneseo.
 While at Geneseo, I decided to enter the family business and began working part time for my father in the winter of 1992.I graduated from Geneseo in 1995 with a Bachelor of Arts Degree in Psychology.
 I continued my studies at Simmons Institute of Funeral Service, receiving my Associates in Mortuary Science in 1996.
 I've been a licensed funeral director in New York State since 1997.

 I married Elizabeth Allen, a long time Elba resident, on September 15, 2007.
 We have three children;two boys and a girl, Noah, Nicolas, and Lucia.
-We currently reside in Elba and attend Padre Pio Parish - St. Cecilia Worship Site, where I am a member of the men's group, serve as a Lector and usher.
-I also currently am a member of the Batavia Rotary Club and serve as President of the Jerome Foundation.
-Lastly, I am a graduate of the inaugural class of Leadership Genesee (2001).
+We currently reside in Elba and attend Padre Pio Parish - St. Cecilia Worship Site, where I am a member of the men's group and serve as a Lector and usher.
+I volunteer many hours as a commissioner for the Elba Joint Fire District and assist the district as the vice-chair.
+I am also a member of the Batavia Rotary Club and have served as a board member of The Jerome Foundation since 1997 and as the foundation president since 2007.
+I am a graduate of the inaugural class of Leadership Genesee in 2001 and was honored in 2017 by the Paolo Busti Cultural Foundation as an Outstanding Italian American Man of the Genesee County Region.

-In my spare time, I enjoy working out and watching my children in the activities they are involved in.
+In my spare time, I enjoy cross-training at Whole Life Fitness in Batavia and watching my children in the activities and sports they are involved in.

 Joshua J. Smith